thiagobustamante/typescript-ioc/README.md

 # IoC Container for Typescript
 This is a lightweight annotation-based dependency injection container for typescript.

-It can be used on browser or on node.js server code.
+It can be used on browser, on react native or on node.js server code.

-**Project Sponsors**

-This project is widely used by its main product: The [Tree Gateway](http://www.treegateway.com) API Gateway.
+The documentation for the previous version can be found here: https://github.com/thiagobustamante/typescript-ioc/wiki/Typescript-IoC-1.x

 **Table of Contents**